Skip to content

 R0 R500 R1,000 R1,500 R2,000 R2,500 R3,000 €0 €25 €50 €75 €100 €125 €150 2020 2021 2022 2023 2024 2025 2026 R1,295 R2,395 €75 €123 Rand price (left axis) Euro equivalent (right axis) +85% in rand +64% in euro

 The gap between the two lines is the story.
-A South African diner has experienced an 85% headline price rise on La Colombe's flagship menu over six years; an inbound euro-spending visitor has experienced what is effectively a 64% rise in euros, much of which is from underlying menu changes (more courses, premium ingredients) rather than pure inflation.
-The actual real-terms food-cost increase, stripping out both currency moves and South African CPI of around 5–6% per year, sits in the low single digits annually.
-Cape Town fine dining is genuinely getting more sophisticated, but it is not, by international standards, getting noticeably more expensive in hard currency.
+A South African diner paying in rand has seen a headline 85% price rise on La Colombe's flagship menu over six years.
+An inbound euro-spending visitor has experienced an effective 64% rise in euros, much of which reflects changes to the menu itself (more courses, more premium ingredients) rather than pure inflation.
+Strip out both the currency moves and South African consumer-price inflation of around 5 to 6% a year, and the real-terms food-cost increase sits in the low single digits annually.
+Cape Town fine dining is genuinely getting more sophisticated.
+By international standards, it is not getting noticeably more expensive in hard currency.

-The structural arbitrage Cape Town's fine-dining proposition is built on a structural exchange-rate arbitrage that has held for nearly a decade.
-As long as the rand remains weak relative to the euro, dollar and pound, and there is little reason to expect that to change in the medium term, the city's three-star restaurants will continue to feel like extraordinary value to international diners.
-South African Reserve Bank Governor Lesetja Kganyago's April 2026 commentary on potential rate hikes notwithstanding, the rand is currently trading around R16.6/USD, well off its 2020 strength.
+The structural arbitrage Cape Town's fine-dining proposition rests on what economists call a structural exchange-rate arbitrage: a persistent currency gap that has held for nearly a decade.
+As long as the rand stays weak against the euro, dollar and pound, the city's three-star restaurants will continue to feel like extraordinary value to international diners, and little in the medium-term outlook suggests this will change.
+Even after Lesetja Kganyago, the governor of the South African Reserve Bank (the country's central bank), signalled possible interest-rate hikes in April 2026, the rand still trades around R16.6 to the dollar, well off its 2020 strength.

 World's 50 Best: three Cape Town entries, none in the top 50

-The 2025 World's 50 Best Restaurants list, announced in Turin in June, placed three Cape Town restaurants in the extended 51–100 ranking: La Colombe at #55, FYN at #82, and Salsify at the Roundhouse as a new entry at #88.
-La Colombe's appearance was its sixth, FYN's fifth (the restaurant has previously ranked as high as #37 in 2023), and Salsify's debut.
-No other South African restaurant, not in Johannesburg, not in Durban, made the cut.
+The 2025 World's 50 Best Restaurants list (an annual industry-voted ranking, released each June at a single televised ceremony, this one held in Turin) placed three Cape Town kitchens in the extended 51-to-100 tier: La Colombe at 55, FYN at 82 and Salsify at the Roundhouse as a new entry at 88.
+For La Colombe it was a sixth appearance; for FYN a fifth (the restaurant peaked at 37 in 2023); for Salsify a debut.
+No other South African restaurant made the cut, in Johannesburg, Durban or anywhere else.

 This is both an achievement and a glass ceiling.
 No African restaurant has ever entered the World's 50 Best top 50.
-Wolfgat in Paternoster came closest, peaking at #50 in 2021 before falling off the list entirely in 2024, and Wolfgat is not a Cape Town restaurant by any reasonable definition; it is a 16-seat dining room two and a half hours up the West Coast in a fishing village.
-The Cape Town establishment has yet to break into the same top-50 club that has, for example, Lima's Central, Mexico City's Pujol or Bangkok's Gaggan.
+Wolfgat in Paternoster came closest, peaking at 50 in 2021 before falling off the list entirely in 2024, and Wolfgat is not really a Cape Town restaurant in any reasonable sense.
+It is a 16-seat dining room in a fishing village, two and a half hours up the West Coast.
+The Cape Town establishment has yet to crack the top-50 club that includes Central in Lima, Pujol in Mexico City and Gaggan in Bangkok.

 FYN's World's 50 Best ranking history (2021–2025)